 There are no two ways about it: Spain has everything you could ever want as a cyclist, and in some parts of Spain, like along the Costa Blanca where they enjoy over 300 days of sunshine a year, it’s a cyclist paradise all year round.
 When cycling Europe, we highly recommend putting the Costa Blanca, and specifically Calpe, high up on your list of priorities.
 From beautiful roads overlooking the Mediterranean to incredible climbs, perfect off-road trails and scenic passes, the area provides and abundance of choice.
 For more information on some of the area’s best routes click here.

-Then there’s the incredible fresh (and healthy) cuisine that is typical of the region and phenomenal accommodation that cater for cyclists — it’s an absolute dream.
-Enjoy a jug of sangria (red wine and orange juice with pieces of fresh fruit) with friends on a summer’s day after a day out on the road, indulge in a mouthwatering seafood paella (this is the region that paella comes from originally), opt for some light tapas on little rest stops, savour the incredible flavour of red prawns from Denia, try the incredible Spanish artichokes and for a little dose of energy try the nougat-esque (but a lot harder in consistency) Turron and the amazing doughnut-type treat Bunyols.
+Then there’s the incredible fresh (and healthy) cuisine that is typical of the region and phenomenal accommodation that cater to cyclists — it’s an absolute dream.
+Enjoy a jug of sangria (red wine and orange juice with pieces of fresh fruit) with friends on a summer’s day after a day out on the road, indulge in a mouthwatering seafood paella (this is the region that paella comes from originally), opt for some light tapas on little rest stops, savour the incredible flavour of red prawns from Denia, try the incredible Spanish artichokes and for a little dose of energy try the nougat-Esque (but a lot harder inconsistency) Turron and the amazing doughnut-type treat Bunyols.
 Imagine ending off a satisfying day of cycling by sipping on a refreshing cocktail overlooking the cerulean Mediterranean sea with the perfect views of the Ifach rock — you just don’t get better than that.

 If a cycling trip to Calpe sounds like the ideal getaway while cycling Europe, then